Spence defends IBF welterweight title with win over Garcia

-ARLINGTON, Texas (AP) — Errol Spence Jr. successfully defended his IBF world welterweight title for the third time, unanimously outpointing previously undefeated challenger Mikey Garcia on Saturday night.
+ARLINGTON, Texas (AP) — Errol Spence Jr. had to go the distance to defend his IBF welterweight title for the third time.
+Still, the outcome was never in doubt for one of the world’s best pound-for-pound boxers.

-Garcia moved up two weight classes to take on Spence and took a pounding though he never went down.
-Garcia, obviously worn out, spent the later rounds blocking punches instead of throwing them.
+Spence unanimously outpointed previously undefeated challenger Mikey Garcia, a skilled boxer who moved up two weight classes for what he considered a legacy fight Saturday night.

+“Throughout training camp, a lot of commentators thought he was too smart and I couldn’t box as well as him.
+I showed I can box and I can move my head if I want to,” Spence said.
+“The game is to be smart.
+It’s the sweet science.
+I had the size and reach advantage, so why not use it to take away the jab?
+It’s a weapon for me and it takes away one of his weapons.”

 Spence improved to 25-0 after all three judges awarded him every round.
 One card was 120-107, and the other two were 120-108.